-The purpose of SEO is to have your web pages and site content indexed, such that people will discover it quickly when they do a Google search.
-But, you may want to avoid indexation, especially after Google’s Hummingbird rollout.
-Read on, to understand why.
+SEO aims to have your web pages and site content indexed so that people will discover it quickly when they do a Google search.
+But you may want to avoid indexation, especially after Google’s Hummingbird rollout.
+Read on to understand why.

 What Hummingbird Means for SEO

-Earlier, Google used keywords to crawl the net for useful results.
-But with the Hummingbird update, Google will put less emphasis on matching keywords and instead, try to uncover what the user is hoping to obtain through their search.
+Earlier, Google used keywords to crawl the net for valuable results.
+But with the Hummingbird update, Google will put less emphasis on matching keywords and instead try to uncover what the user is hoping to obtain through their search.
 Instead of looking for articles and pages which contain keywords from the search, Google will look at the entire phrase and display results based on the context of the search.
-This means that Google will attempt to understand the true purpose and relevance of a website’s content, rather than just matching the keywords and data.
-As an online retailer, this means you need to create a marketing strategy and deliver content that gives a clear, useful message that caters to your audience.
+This means that Google will attempt to understand a website’s content’s true purpose and relevance rather than just matching the keywords and data.
+As an online retailer, you must create a marketing strategy and deliver content that gives a clear, useful message that caters to your audience.

 Why Backlinks and Old Tricks May Hurt You

-Earlier, the way to higher page rankings was backlinks.
+Earlier, the way to higher page rankings was through backlinks.
 But this often results in your content and keywords being plastered over hundreds of low-quality websites and web pages.
-There are other scenarios, where indexation can also be detrimental.
+There are other scenarios where indexation can also be detrimental.
 For example:

-- A coupon or promotion which continues to rank high even past it’s expiry date
+- A coupon or promotion which continues to rank high even past its expiry date, or

-- Products added to a public wish list (Like Amazon) which will generate a new page with the same title tag as the original product page
+- Products added to a public wish list (Like Amazon) will generate a new page with the same title tag as the original product page.

-You can keep tabs on low-grade backlinks by using Google’s ‘disavow links’ feature.
-Using Google Webmaster tools, you can download a list of backlinks Google has for your site, create a list of links you want ‘disavowed’ and send that list to Google.
+Using Google’s ‘disavow links’ feature, you can keep tabs on low-grade backlinks.
+Using Google Webmaster tools, you can download a list of backlinks Google has for your site, create a list of links you want ‘disavowed’, and send that list to Google.

 What You Need to Focus on

-Google has made it clear – create content that speaks to your audience, and make it high-quality.
+Google has made it clear – create content that speaks to your audience and makes it high-quality.
 Some imperatives are: